yumikohey/EarningReport/README.md

 As an options trader, it's very important to know how much percentage changes after earning report released on a specific equity.
 It helps options traders construct the option trading strategies.

 # Updates
 - Current Pain <a href="options-er.herokuapp.com/current_pain">options-er.herokuapp.com/current_pain</a> is up.
-Current Pain is trying to predict what price a certain equity is going to land at the end of the trading day.
+Current Pain is trying to predict what price an equity is going to land at the end of the trading day.
+- Web application has a fresh outlook now.
+- Five Days and Ten Days Simple Moving Average Golden / Death Cross Alert feature is up.
+  * Golden Cross indicates that a stock reverts from downward trend to upward trend.
+  * Death Cross indicates that a stock ends its upward trend and enters into downward trend.
+  * We sort the alert list based on an equity's options Open Interests.
+- Historical data since 2010.

 # Stretch Goals

 - Based on historical data, providing optimal options trading strategies;
-- Each equity will come along with a put/call ratio chart;
+- TD Sequential Counter Alert;
 - When you search an equity's upcoming earning report dates, we will show you its competitors earning report results.